Part 1: macOS 10.14 Mojave Web Development Environment

 $ php -v

-And you can see the specific versions of PHP available by typing:
+And you can see the specific versions of a PHP package by typing:

 $ brew info email@example.com firstname.lastname@example.org: stable 7.1.25 (bottled) [keg-only] General-purpose scripting language ...